 AP professionals shouldn’t be scared to embrace AI, but Tareen understands why some are.
 “AP professionals live in a world of a lot of regulation and compliance.
 They’ve invested a lot in the skills and the infrastructure that they have today to be successful,” he said.
 “I think there’s hesitation because it’s unknown how the algorithms are going to perform.”

-To hear more of Tareen’s thoughts on AI in accounts payable, stream this podcast episode, “AI 101: The Fundamentals for Accounts Payables Professionals,” on your favorite platform, including Spotify, Apple, iHeart and Pandora, or click below to listen now.
+To hear more of Tareen’s thoughts on AI in accounts payable, stream this podcast episode, “AI 101: The Fundamentals for Accounts Payables Professionals,” on your favorite platform, including Spotify and Apple, or click below to listen now.

 To learn more about how AP departments are leveraging AI to create efficiencies and optimize processes, download our e-book, “The Ultimate Guide to AI in Finance.”